21-26 August 2011

-The oikos UNDP Young Scholars Development Academy 2012 provides PhD students and young scholars working on poverty, sustainable development, and the informal economy from an Organisation and Management Theory perspective a platform to present and discuss their on-going research projects with fellow students and senior faculty.
+The oikos UNDP Young Scholars Development Academy 2011 at IIM Bangalore provides PhD students and young scholars working on poverty and sustainable development from a management or economics perspective a platform to present and discuss their ongoing research projects with fellow students and senior faculty.

-The 2012 academy focus, “Matching Culture and Markets for Inclusive Development”, aims to attract papers analysing the strategies of businesses, governments, multilateral agencies, NGOs and other interest groups shaping moral markets that build on local capabilities, include the poor and create opportunities for sustainable development.
-The event aims to advance academic research at the nexus of informal and formal economies on the Base of the Pyramid (BoP), build networks across disciplinary boundaries, and to prepare the ground for research that is relevant for both academic and business audiences.
+The 2011 academy focus, “From Models to Markets for Inclusive Development”, aims to attract papers fostering new ideas and solutions how businesses, governments and other stakeholders can build markets that build on local capabilities, include the poor and create opportunities for sustainable development.
+The event aims to advance academic research on the Base of the Pyramid (BoP), development and governance issues, build networks across disciplinary boundaries and to prepare the ground for research that is relevant for both academic and business audiences.

-The programme will encompass graduate student presentations, guest lectures, professional development roundtables and social events.
-Fellow students and internationally well-reputed researchers will give feedback:
+The programme encompasses graduate student presentations, guest lectures, professional development roundtables and social events.
+Feedback will be given by fellow students and five well-reputed researchers:

-To allow in-depth discussions the oikos UNDP Young Scholars Development Academy is always limited to 15 PhD students and young scholars working on poverty and development from an Organization Studies and Management perspective.
+To allow in-depth discussions the oikos UNDP Young Scholars Development Academy is always limited to 15 PhD students and young scholars working on poverty and development from a management or economics perspective.
 The fee is CHF 400.
 The oikos Foundation for Economy and Ecology will cover the total cost of accommodation, food and excursions.

 Please note that only applications from PhD students currently enrolled in a PhD programme and young scholars who have already received their PhD and work in post-doc or similar research positions are eligible.
 Please do not apply when you are not enrolled as a PhD student, or only plan to do so in the future.

-For further information please download the full Call for Papers (pdf) or contact Tim Lehmann at firstname.lastname@example.org.
+For further information please download the full Call for Papers (pdf) or contact Martin Herrndorf at email@example.com.